baldzhiyski/baldzhiyski/README.md

 I'm a passionate Software Engineering student at the University of Stuttgart and SoftUni.
 Currently 20 years old.🌐

+## Currently Working On
+- [ ] Developing Shopping App for the university using Spring as a Rest and BackEnd and Next.js for the FrontEnd
+- [ ] Taking part in a Containers and Cloud Course at SoftUni

 ### Academic Pursuits 📚

 Diving deep into the intricacies of Software Engineering, I'm not just coding; I'm building a foundation for a future where technology meets innovation.